Skip to main content

 MAY I HAVE AN AUTHOR EVENT OR BOOK SIGNING AT YOUR STORE?

 Drury Lane publishes our AUTHOR TALKS and MEET & GREET event schedule in the spring every year.
 This schedule is curated by our team.
 If we have interest in hosting you as an author we will contact you directly.
-View our 2023 Author Talks schedule here.

 WHAT ARE YOUR TIPS FOR PROMOTING AND SELLING MY BOOK SUCCESSFULLY?